 \begin{proof}[Proof of Proposition~\ref{propCriteriaFundtoSemisimplStratum}] We prove the ``if''-part.
 The ``only-if''-part is easy and left for the reader.
-As in the proof of~\cite[Proposition 6.11]{skodlerackStevens:15-1}~$\Res_F(\Delta)$ is equivalent to a stratum~$\Delta'_F$ which is a direct sum of strata corresponding to the prime decomposition of~$\mu_\Delta=\mu_{\Res_F(\Delta)}$.
-Those direct summands corresponding to the prime factors which are not a power of~$X$ are equivalent to a simple stratum by Proposition~\ref{propCriteriaFundtoSimplStratum} using that~$\mu_\Delta$ is square-free.
+As in the proof of~\cite[Proposition 6.11]{skodlerackStevens:18}~$\Res_F(\Delta)$ is equivalent to a stratum~$\Delta'_F$ which is a direct sum of strata corresponding to the prime decomposition of~$\mu_\Delta=\mu_{\Res_F(\Delta)}$.
+Those direct summands corresponding to the prime factors different from~$X$ are equivalent to a simple stratum by Proposition~\ref{propCriteriaFundtoSimplStratum}.
 So, we can assume that those summands are already simple.
-Using the square-freeness of~$\mu_\Delta$ again, which forces~$\kappa_F[\bar{\mf{y}}(\Delta)]$ to be isomorphic to the product of the residue fields corresponding to the summands, we obtain that for every idempotent~$e$ of the decomposition of~$V$ there is a polynomial~$P\in o_F[X]$ such that~$P(\mf{y}(\Delta))$ is congruent to~$e$ modulo~$\mf{a}_{\Lambda_F,1}$.
+Using the square-freeness of~$\mu_\Delta$ again, which forces~$\kappa_F[\bar{\mf{y}}(\Delta)]$ to be isomorphic to the product of the residue fields corresponding to the summands, we obtain for every idempotent~$e$ of the decomposition of~$V$ the existence of a polynomial~$P\in o_F[X]$ such that~$P(\mf{y}(\Delta))$ is congruent to~$e$ modulo~$\mf{a}_{\Lambda_F,1}$.
 These idempotents satisfy the condition of Lemma~\ref{lemLiftingSplitting}, because~$\beta$ is~$D$-linear.
-Thus by conjugation with an element~$u\in P_1(\Lambda_F)$ we can assume that the constituents of the decomposition of~$V$ are in fact~$D$ sub-vector spaces.
+Thus by conjugating the idempotents with an element~$u\in P_1(\Lambda_F)$ we can assume that the constituents of the decomposition of~$V$ are in fact~$D$-sub-vector spaces.
 This decomposition also splits~$\Delta$ into a sum of strata which are equivalent to simple strata by Proposition~\ref{propCriteriaFundtoSimplStratum} and Lemma~\ref{lemCriteriaFundtoZerostratum}. \end{proof}

 Proposition~\ref{propCriteriaFundtoSemisimplStratum} has the following consequence:

 \begin{corollary} Let~$\Delta$ be a stratum with~$n=r+1$ and let~$\ti{F}|L$ be an unramified field extension.
 Then the following assertions are equivalent: \begin{enumerate} \item The stratum~$\Delta$ is equivalent to a semisimple stratum. \item The stratum~$\Delta\otimes \ti{F}$ is equivalent to a semisimple stratum. \item The stratum~$\Res_F(\Delta)$ is equivalent to a semisimple stratum. \end{enumerate} \end{corollary}